Project-Kuroneko/database-issues-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the archive
+about: Suggest an idea for the database
 title: "[Feature Request] (insert request here)"
 labels: enhancement
-assignees: TetsuoShizu
+assignees: Project-Kuroneko

 ---